 Compensation: Tie budget to leaders’ compensation.

 At Salo, we reward leaders who achieve their budget (and by extension make headway toward long-term strategic) goals.
 Tying budget to compensation is another reason our leaders stay on top of the budget process and take it seriously.

 Credibility: Make every mistake or course correction into a teaching moment.

 As the old adage says, budgets are outdated the second they’re finished.
-We know that results will deviate from budget, so it’s important to have details and assumptions to help explain variances.
+We know that results will deviate from the budget, so it’s important to have details and assumptions to help explain variances.
 When the variances occur, we make sure the team understands what happened.
-We tell the story behind the numbers—showing what led to the variance, whether it was an error, an assumption, or unexpected event.
+We tell the story behind the numbers—showing what led to the variance, whether it was an error, an assumption, or an unexpected event.
 Explaining what happened and why is another way of collaborating, building trust, and building a finance-savvy team.